Facebook terminology in a row: the ultimate Facebook marketing dictionary

 LinkedIn icon

 Wil jij een online baas worden?
-Wij maken van jouw website graag een baas op het internet.
+Wij maken van jouw bedrijf graag een baas op het internet.

 Gratis quick scan!